mossbanay/Psychology-3-4/Notes/U3AOS2.md

 ### Dementia

 Dementia is an umbrella term used to a variety of symptoms relating to **neurodegenerative diseases**.
 Dementia is **not a normal part of aging**.
 The most common form of dementia is Alzheimer's disease.
-Typically dementia is observed to progress through different stages, with the onset normally being when a patient is 80 years or older but cases have been observed where the onset of dementia has occured as young as 30 years old.
+Typically dementia is observed to progress through different stages, with the onset normally being when a patient is 80 years or older but cases have been observed where the onset of dementia has occurred as young as 30 years old.

 The most common symptoms include those relating to a reduction in mental capacity including: